BigMurph619/Heartgold-Monomon/README.md

 No Shopping: **Except for any type of Pokeball or Repel.**

-All hidden items are allowed.
+All hidden items are allowed to be picked up.
 You can only use items that you pick up, find as a held item on Pokemon or are given by an NPC.
 NOTE: You may NOT pick berries off of trees.

 Select 4 “Favorites” prior to each run.
 These Pokemon are subject to the 555 BST or under rule.